lucastr98/-asl_hash_trie_join/README.md

 # Advanced Systems Lab - Optimizing Worst-Case Optimal Joins
 In a team of four we implemented and optimized the algorithms described in the paper [Combining Worst-Case Optimal and Traditional Binary Join Processing](https://db.in.tum.de/~freitag/papers/p1891-freitag.pdf).
-I mainly focused on algorithms 2 & 3 and therefore only kept that part in this repo.
+I mainly focused on algorithms 3 and only kept algorithms 2 & 3 (which work together) in this repo.
 For more details about the optimizations have a look at the report (`./report.pdf`).

 ## Build
 ### Hash Trie Join